Cleveland Torso Murderer: Edward Andrassy

-Edward Anthony Andrassy, age 29, was discovered on September 23, 1935, in a gully at the base of Jackass Hill where East 49th Street dead-ends into Kingsbury Run.
+Edward Anthony Andrassy (29) was discovered on September 23, 1935, in a gully at the base of Jackass Hill, where East 49th Street runs into a dead-end at Kingsbury Run.
 Andrassy's head was discovered buried near the rest of his body, which was found to be emasculated and wearing only socks.
-The autopsy report stated that Andrassy was decapitated in the mid-cervical region with a fracture of the mid-cervical vertebrae.
-The coroner also noted that he had rope burns around his wrists.
+The autopsy report stated that Andrassy was decapitated in the mid-cervical region, with a fracture of the mid-cervical vertebrae.
+The coroner also noted that Andrassy had rope burns around his wrists.
 The cause of death was decapitation; hemorrhage and shock.
 He had been dead for two to three days.

 At one time, Andrassy had been an orderly in the psychiatric ward at Cleveland City Hospital.
 However, at the time of his death, he was unemployed and had no visible means of financial support.

 John Doe I

 The decapitated remains of another white male were also located in weeds at the foot of East 49th Street and Praha Avenue next to Andrassy.
 Evidence suggested that the unidentified victim's body was saturated with oil and set afire after death, causing the skin to become reddish and leathery.
 It also appeared as though the victim's body hair had either been shaved or burned off.
 The unidentified male became known as John Doe I.